RealCodingTeam/9txCore/README.txt

 }

-//optional, but useful if you want certain effects to be disabled at certain times function shouldShow() {
+//optional, but useful if you want certain effects to be disabled at certain times
+//this function will only be called if the dynamic key in the menu entry is set to true. function shouldShow() {
 	//only show this effect in the menu if more than 1 player is online return SERVER.getOnlinePlayers().size > 1;